Content and Format

 - While discussing case law, please avoid references to “petitioner”, “appellant”, “respondent” and the like, and instead use the names of the parties.

 - Analytical posts are preferred over descriptive ones.
 Posts will be considered for publication based on various factors, including relevance, quality, structure, logic and writing-style.

 - Through their submissions, the contributors confirm that the work represents their original contribution, and that it has not been copied or plagiarized in whole or in part from other works.

 - In case contributors have any actual or potential conflicts of interests in relation to the subject matter of their contribution, that must be disclosed.

-- Submissions must be sent in an MS Word document to firstname.lastname@example.org.
+- Submissions must be sent at [email protected].

 - They must be in an MS Word document formatted using Times New Roman font, size 12, line spacing 1.5, style “Normal”.

 - Authors must include their brief biographical information (in no more than two lines) at the top of the post below the title.
 See, e.g.: “Ms. X is a partner at ABC Law Firm in Mumbai”, or “Mr. Y is a 3rd year B.A., LL.B.
 (Hons.) student at PQR Law School in New Delhi”.